evitasimaresi/evitasimaresi.github.io/README.md

 ## Prerequisites
-In the current project jekyll library is utilised to create layouts for the static website.
+In the current project jekyll library is utilized to create layouts for the static website.
 ### Installation for jekyll
 [Documentation available here](https://jekyllrb.com/docs/installation/)
 1. Install Ruby by running: